Xilinx/video-sdk/docs/examples/ffmpeg/tutorials.rst

 Streaming Examples
 ******************

-Streaming Examples operate largely on the same principles (and commandline strings) as file-based operations.
+Streaming Examples operate largely on the same principles (and command line strings) as file-based operations.
 However, the main difference is how streams are received and transmitted.

 These examples is will leverage example #6, which is a full transcode pipeline (decode, scale, encode), however, instead of saving the scaled outputs into monolithic MP4 files, will create a "manifest" file ``.m3u8`` for streaming along with several ``.ts`` files with the actual playback data.
-These manifest files, when inspected, will contain a "playlist" of clips with ``.ts`` extentions, which are of duration ``hls_time``.
-Creating separate clips enables the remote playback players to "drop quality" instanatneously without any buffering to the viewer, or trying to figure out and seek to "where we are in the clip".
-This is how most live streaming is done, however there are other, similar protocolos (e.g. DASH) which operate on similar principles.
+These manifest files, when inspected, will contain a "playlist" of clips with ``.ts`` extensions, which are of duration ``hls_time``.
+Creating separate clips enables the remote playback players to "drop quality" instantaneously without any buffering to the viewer, or trying to figure out and seek to "where we are in the clip".
+This is how most live streaming is done, however there are other, similar protocols (e.g. DASH) which operate on similar principles.

 These flags, and others, are defined further on the `FFmpeg main help page <https://ffmpeg.org/ffmpeg-formats.html>`_